 Service Learning Club

-Service Learning Club works to understand needs in our community and actively engages with various nonprofits to assist in fulfilling those needs, We host volunteer opportunities, open to all students, on and off campus throughout the year.
-Visit the Service Learning Club page to learn more.
+Service Learning Club works to understand needs in our community and actively engages with various nonprofits to assist in fulfilling those needs, The club hosts volunteer opportunities, open to all students, on and off campus throughout the year.

-Shady Side's primary outlet for student journalism, featuring academy news, student life features and opinion pieces.
-The club designs the newspaper, writes and edits articles, takes photos and helps with mailings.
+The Shady Side News is the Senior School's primary outlet for student journalism, featuring news, features and opinion pieces.
+The club designs the monthly campus newspaper, writes and edits articles, takes photos and helps with mailings.

 Who Run the World